Optimize the Largest Contentful Paint Image

 alt="..." width="800" height="450" fetchpriority="high">

-tag provides a robust fallback, ensuring the image is still prioritized if the preload is not supported or the browser does not support it.
-It's a robust, belt-and-suspenders approach to guarantee priority.
+Including fetchpriority="high" on the <img> tag provides a fallback, ensuring the image is still prioritized if the preload is not supported.
+It's a belt-and-suspenders approach: the preload starts the download early, and fetchpriority makes sure it wins the bandwidth race.

 Remember: Only preload the LCP image, as preloading too many resources can overwhelm the browser and hurt performance.
 Stick to what matters most for your Core Web Vitals.

-Fade-in animations can be visually appealing, but when it comes to your Largest Contentful Paint, they’re a hidden bottleneck.
-If the LCP element (often an image) uses a fade-in effect, the browser won’t count the LCP until the animation finishes.
+Fade-in animations can be visually appealing, but they're a hidden LCP bottleneck.
+If the LCP element (often an image) uses a fade-in effect, the browser won't count the LCP until the animation finishes.
 This delays the LCP timing and can significantly hurt your performance metrics.

 Expert Insight: The Mechanism of Animation Delay